Pairing Wine with Summer Fruits and Vegetables

 • Rosé is excellent at vegetable wine pairings!

-Pairing Summer Fruits and Vegetables with Rosé Wine
+Pairing Summer Produce with Rosé

-• Vintner’s Reserve Chardonnay
+Our Recommendation: Vintner’s Reserve Chardonnay

-• Chardonnay can be a real chameleon style-wise.
+• Chardonnaycan be a real chameleon style-wise.
 When kissed with some oak, Chardonnay works incredibly well with a Grilled Summer Corn Salad.
 That’s because corn is inherently sweet and Chardonnay often has some oak barrel aging that gives it a toasty edge, just like the (Maillard) effects of the grill.

-• Top that salad up with the additional succulence of sweet red bell peppers and avocado, and you can rev up your match to the Grand Reserve Chardonnay!
+• Top that salad up with the additional succulence of sweet red bell peppers and avocado, and you can rev up your match to the Grand Reserve Chardonnay

 • Still, if you prefer your corn straight off the grill – or maybe just boiled if you got caught in a summer rainstorm, stick with the K-J AVANT Chardonnay.
 It will match your corn’s sweetness and not overwhelm your simple masterpiece with oaky tones.